AgoristRadio/mises_prices/README.md

 # MisesPrices

-TODO: Don't Use this Yet.
+NOTE: Don't Use gem from ruby gems yet, not ready Yet.
 Packaging up etc now.

+Playing with this with git clone is fine.

 ## TODO

  * Handle Net Exceptions
- * Trap invalid currency, or other parameters

 ## Installation